BV-BRC/AMRMetadataReview_2021/README.md

 This repository is split up with the following organization:
 - Genomic Model Creator : This is an external repository, if you didn't initialize and update the submodules, this directory is empty.
 Once the submodules are set up properly, it'll be populated with the GenomicModelCreator python scripts.
 - tabular : This directory contains all the tabular files that are used to generate the model
+- models : This directory contains the two AMR models generated for the paper
 - README.md : This file
 - run.sh : Script used to run everything